Essential 50+ Python Interview Questions

 • You can pass these arguments using their names or by their order.

-The / itself is not a parameter; it’s a separator to indicate which arguments are positional-only.
+The / itself is not a parameter but a separator indicating which arguments are positional-only.

 def calculate(a, b, /, c, d):